-Six months later I heard from someone who had seen him that he was in dispute with the producers of the show.
+Six months later I heard that he was in dispute with the producers of the show.
 I’m not sure whether he disputed the answer or the very question itself, but he clearly had not accepted his loss, or rather his win.
 He planned to sue in court, which sounded like a wonderfully clever idea to me.

 But had he thought about it he may have appreciated the moral of his story, which was that in some instances you can have too many friends; those instances being one very small room and having everyone in it at the same time.
 And also that you really should refresh your internet browser on a regular basis in situations when ‘time is money’.

 I saw the guy on two occasions in the following ten years.
-Once he was walking through the mall in the city and the other time he was waiting for the bus.
-On both occasions his overall appearance was best described as scruffy and not-looking-like-he-had-anywhere-important-to-go-to.
+Both times his overall appearance was best described as scruffy and not-looking-like-he-had-anywhere-important-to-go-to.
 It was impossible to tell what was going on behind those vacant eyes but I hoped he had found that thing Americans call ‘closure’.
 More than that I hoped he’d finally come to see the upside: he’d been on telly, won a bit of money, and he’d met Eddie.
 And that’s pretty good.